clementohNZ/datastructures-and-algorithms/001-hash-tables/README.md

 ### Component 2: Array
 The array holds all the key-value entries in the table.
-In most hash tables, the array is usually an array of linked-lists.
+In most hash tables, the array is usually an array of linked lists.

 The size of the array should be set according to the amount of data expected.
 In most dynamic languages such as Python and JS, the array is